GetMATFit

 Basic: MAT is a systematic approach to identify and reactivate "weak" or inhibited muscles, improving strength and mobility.

-Basic: MAT finds muscles that aren’t contracting properly and uses precise techniques to "turn them back on."
+Basic: MAT finds muscles that aren’t contracting properly and uses precise palpation techniques to "turn them back on."
+Think of tightening the battery cables in your car in order to get a good connection for it to operate as designed.

 Scientific: MAT uses manual muscle testing (MMT) to identify inhibition, then applies: